Trip Details

 The heart of the experience is the camaraderie among guests, crew, and trip leaders.
 Beyond the day's adventures, fostering connections and sharing stories enriches your trip.

 As wind, weather, and swells affect the trip, the daily schedule changes throughout the week and your trip leader announces the next day’s plan the day before.
-We also include a full island tour of Rurutu’s culture, history, and legends and an epic hike to the Dragon’s Head during low tide.
+We also include a full island tour of Rurutu’s culture, history, and legends, an epic hike to the Dragon’s Head during low tide, and other cultural activities to better connect to the island and her people throughout the week.

 A sample schedule for a day during the week looks like this:

-• 16:00 Cultural activity or return to the house to shower, chill, or have a photography workshop.
+• 15:00 Cultural activity or return to the house to shower, chill, or have a photography workshop (sometimes these are in the mornings, sometimes in the afternoons, and boat sessions may alternate).

 • 19:00 Family-style home cooked dinner at the house.